Riemannian optimization for non-centered mixture of scaled Gaussian distributions: Introduction

 The rest of the paper is organized as follows.
 Section~\ref{sec:model} presents NC-MSGs and casts their parameter space as a manifold.
 Section~\ref{sec:Riemannian_geometry} presents elements of Riemannian geometry, and studies the Fisher-Rao information geometry for this model.
-Section~\ref{sec:Riemannian_opt} derives a Riemannian gradient descent algorithm following from this geometry.
+Section~\ref{sec:Riemannian_opt} derives a Riemannian gradient descent algorithm following this geometry.
 Section~\ref{sec:MLE} discusses parameter estimation in the considered model, presents a new class of regularized estimators, and studies some of their properties (existence, invariances).
-Section~\ref{sec:ML} derives the KL divergence of the model, and its associated center of mass.
-Section~\ref{sec:num_exp} concludes with validation simulations, and an application to Riemannian classification of the \emph{Breizhcrops} dataset.
-For the sake of conciseness, all proofs are in appendices that are provided as supplementary materials.
+Section~\ref{sec:ML} derives the KL divergence of the model and its associated center of mass.
+Section~\ref{sec:num_exp} concludes with validation simulations and an application to Riemannian classification of the \emph{Breizhcrops} dataset.
+For conciseness, some technical proofs are in appendices that are provided as supplementary materials.